All Episodes

 They're not competitive because of all the benefits they've been forced to provide.

-They're going after the drug companies, they're going after health care providers, and now retail stores like Walmart.
+They're going after health care providers and now retail stores like Walmart.

 And in every case, the consumer and the employee ultimately suffers.

-Take a look at the enemies list of the American left, you'll find American corporate success stories, large and small.
+That's why I say if you take a look at the enemies list of the American left, you'll find American corporate success stories, large and small.

-Take a quick time out.
+Take a quick timeout.

 We'll be back and continue in just a second.

-Civil rights leader, former Atlanta mayor Andrew Young will become the public face of a Walmart backed group whose aim is to combat criticism.
+Civil rights leader, former Atlanta Mayor Andrew Young, will become the public face of a Walmart-backed group whose aim is to combat criticism.

-Uh uh Walmart stores was among the financial backers of working families for Walmart, a group of people who understand and appreciate their positive impact on the working families of America.
+Walmart stores was among the financial backers of working families for Walmart, a group of people who understand and appreciate their positive impact on the working families of America.

 That's according to its website.